 11.4 A motion at a meeting of the board of a joint organisation is taken to be lost in the event of an equality of votes.

-Note: Clause 11.4 reflects clause 397E of the Regulation.
+Note: Clause 11.4 reflects section 397E of the Regulation.
 Joint organisations must adopt clause 11.4 and omit clauses 11.2 and 11.3.
 Councils must not adopt clause 11.4.

 Note: Under section 400U(4) of the Act, joint organisations may specify more stringent voting requirements for decisions by the board such as a 75% majority or consensus decision making.
 Where a joint organisation’s charter specifies more stringent voting requirements, clause 11.4 must be adapted to reflect those requirements.